dhumpherson/assemble-examples-readme/README.md

 * [Jon Schlinkert](http://github.com/jonschlinkert)

 ## Release history
+* 2013-05-09			v0.2.4			Add Travis CI helper and add description to README
 * 2013-04-29			v0.2.3			Clean up templates.Corrected references to changelog, authors and roadmap to all be lowercase to work with helpers.Removed README.yml from options.data in Gruntfile, since all data is sourced from package.json anyway.
 * 2013-04-19			v0.2.2			Update repo description.
 * 2013-04-18			v0.2.1			Completely refactored.
 New custom helpers, examples and documentation.